 This guide is for Open WebUI users who want to connect their self-hosted chat interface to an OpenAI-compatible API gateway provided by RutaAPI.

-It helps if you are familiar with API keys, API URLs and the Open WebUI admin settings panel.
+It helps if you are familiar with Base URL, API key, model ID, and the Open WebUI admin settings panel.

 Who should not use this setup